devontem/portfolio-stock-trading/README.md

 Everything else should be included in the package.json.

+### Forking
+Before running "NPM start", make sure to open a mysql connection on your local machine by running 'sudo mysql.server start'

+Besure to update the Mailgun API key and the JAWSDB API keys

 ### Concatenation
 Only one non-vendor javascript file is referenced on the index.html.
 The other files are concatenated together.
 The concatenation happens automatically when you run `npm start` or `npm install`.
 It can be triggered manually by running `gulp concat`.
 Additionally, if you are working on front-end files, you can run `gulp: concat:watch` which will note any file changes that you make on the front end and run the concatenation script.